-Parents who divorce in Novi, MI and have minor children often face challenges regarding who their children will live with.
+Parents who divorce in Novi, MI, and have minor children often face challenges regarding who their children will live with.
 Most assume the mother will be the custodial parent, but this is not always the case.
 No parent wants their child to be caught in the crossfire of a contentious custody battle.
-Divorce is difficult enough on children, who generally do not want to face choosing one parent over the other.
+Divorce is difficult enough for children, who generally do not want to face choosing one parent over the other.
 Parents navigating custody may wonder: “Can a child choose who to live with?”.
-Those with questions or concerns may want to contact us to schedule a pre-engagement meeting with Melissa Pearce & Associates, PLC at 248-397-9606.
+Those with questions or concerns may want to contact us to schedule a pre-engagement meeting with Melissa Pearce & Associates, PLC, at 248-397-9606.

 A child must be 18 years old to decide which parent they want to live with within Michigan.
 However, the court often considers the child’s preference and several other factors when determining which parent will have primary custody.
 According to MCL 722.23, the “best interests of the child” encompasses several factors the court will consider and evaluate in determining child custody and parenting time.
 These include:

 The court considers these and other factors when determining whether a child chooses who to live with in Novi.